Gcr79540/Group-Project-2/README.md

 This is important as it assists policymakers in allocating resources for cancer screening and education programs more effectively.

 ### Data Used:
+We analyzed invasive cancer incidence rates across U.S. states in the year 2015, with a specific focus on gender, to better understand geographic and demographic disparities in cancer risk.
+Invasive cancer, which refers to cancers that have spread beyond the original tissue, is a major public health concern—and its incidence can be influenced by a variety of factors including access to screening, environmental exposures, and lifestyle behaviors.
+By comparing rates between males and females across all 50 states, we aimed to highlight patterns that may point to underlying inequities in prevention and early detection efforts.
+This analysis offers insight into how gender and geography intersect to shape health outcomes, and serves as a basis for more targeted cancer awareness, diagnostic access, and policy interventions aimed at reducing the burden of cancer across diverse populations.

 <img width="669" alt="Screenshot 2025-04-29 at 10 34 34 PM" src="https://github.com/user-attachments/assets/a0778ac5-070b-41d4-b36e-42bd1cb4fb4b" />